p-mckenzie/p-mckenzie.github.io/_posts/2020-07-30-tic-tac-toe.md

             # continue the game
             return False
 ```
-Lastly, if nobody has won, but there are no unfilled locations left, then the game should also end.

 # Optimal strategy for the AI
 Now we have the base game flow built out, except for the opponent logic.
 Here, I'll be implementing the perfect strategy